-The Department of Education offers three minors and one concentration.
+The Department of Education offers four minors.
+Education Minor Early Childhood Education Minor Socio-Cultural Perspectives on Education Teaching English to speakers of other Languages (TESOL) (see Integrated Magors and Minors)

-Minors:

-Education Minor

-Early Childhood Education Minor

-Socio-Cultural Perspectives on Education

 Education Minor (18 credits)

 The Education Minor is designed to provide students who are not seeking teacher certification the opportunity to explore a variety of topics relevant to the field of Education.
 The minor is intended to provide students with opportunities to pursue their professional aspirations, explore areas of personal interest, prepare for graduate study, and prepare for roles as informed parents and citizens.
 Students who take the minor are required to complete two core courses (6 credits).
 The remaining 12 credits are completed by electing ECE and/or EDUC courses.
 The Education Minor does not lead to teacher certification, and students who complete the minor are not eligible for the Professional Semester, including student teaching.
 Students are advised to refer to catalog course descriptions for specific course prerequisites.